Devonport Library: History

-On 16 April 1930 the library re-opened as a subscription library run by local volunteers.
+The Devonport Library officially opened on 16 April 1930, as an independent library fun by the Devonport Borough Council.
+When the library opened, it was a subscription library run by local volunteers.
 Then in 1954, after the demolition of old Borough Council Chambers, a new library and a Plunket building were built on the site.
 Devonport Borough Council resumed ownership of the library on 26 February 1954, and all subsequent iterations of local government has held jurisdiction since.
 Rosetta Sadie Chapman was its first librarian.
 Since then, the library has been renovated at least twice in very different style iterations.